jpnm561/HAR-UP/Examples/README.md

 - Energy

-These sensors and features are all listed in **SFt_List.py**, and altering said file will allow you to choose with sensors and features to use.
+These sensors and features are all listed in **SFt_List.py**, and altering said file will allow you to choose which sensors and features to use.
 All feature calculations can be found in **fCalculation.py**.

 ## BC_Training.py and MC_Training.py

-Show outputs
+Both _Training_ files train, validate and get scores (accuracy, precision, recall and f1-score) for said validation.
+To train, 70% of the available data is randomly selected (for binary classifications 70% of fall data and 70% of other data are selected), leaving the remaining 30% for validation.

+All of the resulting validation data sets are stored, as well as scores (in csv files), confusion matrix and bar graphs (as jpg files) for all scores.

+### Directory arrangement

+This program works by reading the selected features file.
+This is a csv file containign only the desired features for training (the Subject, Activity, Trial and Tag columns are missing in this file).
+These programs were made with the assumption that several experiments (the _concept_) will be performed, and therfore work with the following directory configuration:

+    Concept\
+           \AvgConfusionMatrix_Method_Concept.jpg
+           \AvgConfusionMatrix_Method_Concept.jpg
+           \Score_Mean_Concept.jpg
+           \Score_StandardDeviation_Concept.jpg
+           \Score_Concept_temp.csv
+           \TimeWindow\SelectedFeatures_TimeWindow_Concept.csv
+                      \Method\Result_TimeWindow_Method_ResultNumber.csv
+                             \AvgConfusionMatrix_TimeWindow_Method_Concept.jpg
+                             \Score_TimeWindow_Method_Concept.csv

+### Methods

+Training is done 10 times with different data sets, and by default is done with four methods:

+- Random Forest (RF)

+- Support Vector Machines (SVM)

+- Multi-Layer Perceptron Neural Network (MLP)

+- K-Nearest Neighbour (KNN)

+If you don't need to work with all four methods, the desired methods can be selected in the function.

+### Time windows

+Training is done for the selected time windows.
+By default these are:

+- 1&0.5

+- 2&1

+- 3&1.5

+These time windows can be altered when calling **BC/MC_Training()** and **BC/MC_Scores()**